To continue browsing Liberty London, please install the latest version of any of the browsers listed below.

 Other discoveries include:

-Carved memorials on the old stair case dedicated to the Liberty staff who lost their lives in the war.
+Take a moment to contemplate the carved memorials on the old staircase remembering the Liberty staff who lost their lives in the Second World War

-The wise words underneath the clock at our Kingly Street entrance, which read "No minute gone comes ever back again, take heed and see ye nothing do in vain"
+Ponder the wise words beneath our Liberty Clock on Kingly Street depicting St. George & The Dragon erected in 1925, "No minute gone comes ever back again, take heed and see ye nothing do in vain"

 If you have any question or need help with your account, you may Contact Us to assist you.